Galileo Galilei (1564-1642), was a good mathematician and early

 astronomer and in physics he mainly experimented in mechanics and

 in the workings of gravity and basically invented the telescope or at least its science use.
-He was under strong religious and
+Some of his early publications were banned and he was put under strong religious and

-legal requirement to restrict his publications, and from his Catholic Inquisition 1633 trial was put under
+legal requirement to restrict how his later publications presented (but was not required to publish or to not publish), and from his Catholic Inquisition 1633 trial was put under

 house arrest till his death aged 77.
 Galileo's published works included his 1632

 astronomy 'Dialogue concerning the Two Chief World Systems'

 and his 1638 mechanics 'Discourses(or Dialogues) concerning Two New Sciences' both in an